 The sulforaphane from broccoli plays a role in activating more than 200 different genes.
-Specifically, it appears that broccoli contains the necessary ingredients to switch ON genes that prevent cancer development and switch OFF other ones that help it spread.
+Specifically, broccoli appears to contain the necessary ingredients to switch ON genes that prevent cancer development and switch OFF others that help it spread.
 And you don’t have to consume a truckload of broccoli to reap its benefits.

 In fact, a 2008 study published in PLoS One12 found that just four servings of broccoli per week could protect men from prostate cancer.
 One serving of broccoli is about two spears, so that’s only 10 broccoli spears per week.
 In this study, the researchers collected tissue samples over the course of the study and found that the men who ate broccoli showed hundreds of beneficial changes in genes known to play a role in fighting cancer.

 Sulforaphane Works on a Wide Variety of Cancers

 Other researchers have looked at sulforaphane’s effect on breast cancer and discovered that it hinders the growth of human breast cancer cells, at least in the laboratory.
 Here, they found that it does so by disrupting the action of protein microtubules within the cancer cells, which promote cell division and growth.
 Interestingly enough, certain cancer drugs also work in this manner.
 The upside of broccoli, of course, is that it doesn’t come with ANY of the side effects associated with synthetic drugs.
 Furthermore, as reported by PreventDisease.com13:

 “Previous research has also proven that the compound blocks the formation of breast tumors in rats and can even force colon cancer cells to commit cell suicide.
 It seems that sulforaphane works its magic on the detoxification enzymes that try to defend the cancer-promoting substances.”